 Rivier University offers students the opportunity to demonstrate competence through approved standardized examinations or faculty-designed assessment instruments.
-In the case of the Writing Program, students may "challenge" the requirement to take either FYS-W (Day students) or ENG 120 (Evening students).
+In the case of the Writing Program, students may "challenge" the requirement to take either ENG 115 (Day students) or ENG 120 (Professional Studies students).

 Challenge Exam Guidelines